WPML (WordPress Multilingual Plugin) is a powerful tool that allows you to create and manage multilingual websites.

 1. Install and Activate WPML

-Ensure that the WPML Multilingual CMS and its associated plugins (String Translation, Translation Management, and WooCommerce Multilingual & Multicurrency) are installed and activated.
+Ensure that the core plugin (WPML Multilingual CMS) and its addons (String Translation and WooCommerce Multilingual & Multicurrency) are installed and activated.

 Note: It is very important that all of these WPML plugins are installed and active!